 Carbon offsetting is not be-all and end-all solution to some of the environmental issues the world is currently facing.
 It does not account for non-carbon emissions emitted by a vehicle, and it isn’t physically reducing the amount of CO2 your car emits or fuel it burns either.

 But it’s a positive start, and we’re assuming here that you’re unlikely to change your pride and joy any time soon, nor change how you use it – because you’re probably not driving it that much in the first place compared to others in modern vehicles, so carbon offsetting is more about finding a way of minimising your classic’s already limited impact.

 There are plenty of companies willing to help you do that.
 It’s a bit of a minefield frankly, with many different ways of calculating your carbon footprint and all manner of projects that can be contributed towards.
-Try Net-HERO, which calculates to nearest tonne, and charges £30 for the first tonne, and includes a breakdown of all CO2 offsetting projects your money goes toward, a certificate of proof and a neat vignette that you can put in your vehicle’s window.
+Try the likes of Net-HERO, which calculates to nearest tonne, and charge around £30 for the first tonne, and includes a breakdown of all CO2 offsetting projects your money goes toward, a certificate of proof and a neat vignette that you can put in your vehicle’s window.

 Ultimately, the more we’re prepared to minimise the environmental impact of our hobby, the longer we’ll be able to enjoy it.